armory/documentation/_spinnaker/operator.md

 To upgrade an existing Spinnaker deployment using the Operator, perform the following steps:

 1. Change the `version` field in your `spin-config.yaml` file to the target version for the upgrade.
-2. Apply the updated configMap:
+2. Apply the updated ConfigMap:

     ```bash
     $ kubectl <spin_namespace> apply -f /path/to/your/spin-config.yaml
     ```

-    For example, to apply an updated configMap for the example `spin-config.yaml` file, run the following command:
+    For example, to apply an updated ConfigMap for the example `spin-config.yaml` file, run the following command:

     ```bash
-    $ kubectl <spin_namespace> apply -f /deploy/spinnaker/examples/basic/spin-config.yaml
+    $ kubectl <spin_namespace> apply -f deploy/spinnaker/examples/basic/spin-config.yaml
     ```

     Replace `<spin_namespace>` with the namespace of the existing Spinnaker deployment occupies.